metadist/synaplan-ai-support-chat/README.md

 # Synaplan AI Support Chat

-A WordPress plugin that integrates Synaplan AI support chat widget into your WordPress site with a wizard-style setup procedure.
+A WordPress plugin that integrates Synaplan AI support chat widget into your WordPress site with a wizard-style setup.

 ## Description